Digging deep, Belgian coalfield shows where Van Gogh emerged

 Best known for his paintings, often exploring troubling histories and based on photographs and other printed images, "Luc Tuymans: Suspended" offers 25 years of his collaboration with printmakers to create fluid, layered, intriguing effects.

-"The Temple" consists of etchings of watercolours of Polaroids of watercolours of Polaroids of a TV screen showing a documentary about Mormons.
+"The Temple" consists of etchings of watercolors of Polaroids of watercolors of Polaroids of a TV screen showing a documentary about Mormons.
 For all the lost levels of clarity, they still convey a clear sense of each image to the human eye.

 Van Gogh, battling in the Borinage to command his pencil and paintbrush to extract an essence of life, would have understood.